2504822K/2504822Ksonicarts.io/Week3.md

 I brainstormed some more ideas for the project taking into account my lecturer's advice.

 #### Resources
 - NASA free space sounds, need to figure out which ones as the folder is very large.
+How will I decide which sounds to use ?
+I also need to ensure they are free for use.
 - Max4live Sonic Geometry, I could create geometric based sounds on MAX MSP

 #### Visual Ideas
-- Rainbow effect- like Louise Harris' Alocas.
+- Rainbow effect- like Louise Harris' [Alocas](https://vimeo.com/234249892).
 - Using Points eg Noise
 - Very Gradual (both the audio and the visuals)
 - Circular or Geometric shapes (If not points then maybe this)